 Best Eco-Friendly: Ozeri ZP1-3P 3-Piece Green Earth Pan Set

-What We Like: Eco-friendly, works on all stovetops, scratch-resistant
+What We Love: Eco-friendly, works on all stovetops, scratch-resistant

-One common issue with nonstick coatings is the history of the chemicals decomposing at high temperatures.
-It’s why you should only use nonstick pans over medium or low heat.
-If you’re still concerned about the chemicals or their environmental effects, these durable nonstick pans don’t include any PTFE, PFOA, APEO, GenX, NMP, NEP, or Perfluorinated chemicals (PFCs).
+It's a good rule of thumb to only use nonstick pans over medium or low heat.
+If you’re still concerned about nonstick coating or its environmental effects, these durable nonstick pans don’t include any PTFE, PFOA, APEO, GenX, NMP, NEP, or Perfluorinated chemicals (PFCs).

 The Ozeri Green Earth collection comes in a bright green hue, inspired by nature.
 Extra durable, these aluminum pans heat evenly and are easy to clean.
 This set comes complete with a honeycomb ceramic interior for increased heat distribution and includes a 5, 8, and 12-inch skillet.
 There’s even a magnetized bottom for use on induction stovetops.